Calvin and Hobbes by Bill Watterson for July 17, 2009

 38. Missing large

-bandz almost 15 years ago
+bandz over 15 years ago

 Then there’s the boy about Calvin’s age at a family reunion dinner.
 The father gives the youngster the priviledge of saying grace before the meal.
 The boy begins by giving thanks for the extended family members, and then proceeds to give thanks for the chicken, the mashed potatoes, the fruit salad and even the milk.
 There follows a long pause. then the boy turns to his father beside him and audibly whispers, “If I thank God for the broccoli, won’t he know I’m lying?”